enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## Element referential identity is no longer preserved

-Enzyme's new architecture means that the react "render tree" is transformed into an intermediate representation that is common across all react versions so that Enzyme can properly traverse it independent of React's internal representations.
-A side effect of this is that Enzyme no longer has access to the actual object references that were returned from `render` in your React components.
+enzyme's new architecture means that the react "render tree" is transformed into an intermediate representation that is common across all react versions so that enzyme can properly traverse it independent of React's internal representations.
+A side effect of this is that enzyme no longer has access to the actual object references that were returned from `render` in your React components.
 This normally isn't much of a problem, but can manifest as a test failure in some cases.